Swiindle/dailyFactRepositoryForVicky/README.md

 The catch?
 Well you're going to need a C compiler :)

-And also C is quite a low level language... so please _read the code_ to make sure I'm not hacking you!
+And also C is quite a low level language... please *read the code* to make sure I'm not hacking you!

 # Installation / Compilation
 ```
- $ gcc filename.c –o filename
+ $ gcc filename.c –o dailyfactrepository

+ ./dailyfactrepository
 ```